-8.7 Concluding Remarks and Recommendations
+6.7 Concluding Remarks and Recommendations

 This project showed that ICT systems can support complaints management in municipalities and that such systems can result in a measurable improvement of adaptive capacity.
 However, the impact and the improvement are arguably not enough to leave either municipalities or the communities in a better position to adapt and respond effectively to the changes.
 This does not necessarily mean that an ICT is not useful in order to improve the municipal processes, but implementing any system in a rural resource-constrained environment should be done cautiously, focusing on the changes that can be achieved when considering the resource limitations.
 An ICT is not a guaranteed solution that can compensate for resource limitations, which result in water and sanitation issues not being addressed.
+The study highlighted the fact that Amanzi improved the overall knowledge and data tracking, but that it could not improve the effectiveness with which complaints raised by citizens were resolved.